Maine Court Records

 Although traffic-related cases are civil cases and drivers can decide on self-representation, it is advisable to hire a traffic ticket attorney.
 Regardless of the seriousness of the traffic violation, an experienced traffic ticket attorney could ensure proper representation, preservation of rights, reduction or total dismissal of traffic tickets, and even stable insurance rates and license points.
 A traffic attorney could help reduce the risk of paying penalties that could be avoided.

 The Maine Judicial branch does not appoint attorneys for traffic cases.
-Therefore a driver that intends to contest a traffic ticket is advised to hire an attorney.
-The state courts offer legal aid resources through the Maine state bar association lawyer referral service.
-Although the service charges a $25 administrative fee, the lawyers referred on the platform will not charge for the first 30 minutes of the consultation.
+Therefore, a driver who intends to contest a traffic ticket is advised to hire an attorney.
+The state courts offer legal aid resources through the Maine State Bar Association lawyer referral service.
+Although the service charges a $25 administrative fee, the lawyers referred on the platform may not charge for the first 30 minutes of the consultation.
 Standard legal fees may apply for subsequent consultations.